 Secret Code Activities

 Kids love to pretend they are secret agents.
-Help your child create this Simple Decoder and they’ll be busy for hours writing secret messages!
+Help your child create this Simple Decoder that will keep them busy writing secret messages!
 What Do We Do All Day shows you exactly how to make your own.
+This activity is perfect for kids looking for a fun yet challenging game that can keep them engaged.

-If your kids love the simple dercoder above, here’s another Spy Decoder from Frugal Fun 4 Boys.
+If your kids love the simple decoder above, here’s another Spy Decoder from Frugal Fun 4 Boys.
+This activity allows your child to write in code while another needs to crack it.
+It comes with free printables too!

 Paper Building Blocks